 - It is decided to rate issues of Electric Vehicles and Solar Power Generating Systems and Wind Turbines, be examined in detail by the Fitment Committee and brought before the Council in the next meeting.

 - Group of Ministers on Lottery submitted report to the Council.
-After deliberations on the various issues on rate of lottery, the Council recommended that certain issues relating to taxation (rates and destination principle) of Lottary, would require legal opinion of Learned Attorney General.
+After deliberations on the various issues on rate of lottery, the Council recommended that certain issues relating to taxation (rates and destination principle) of Lottery, would require legal opinion of Learned Attorney General.

-J] Amendent In GST Law:
+10. Amendent In GST Law

 In recent past, council has taken some decision which require amendment in GST Law.
 Interest liability is to be paid on net amount and not on gross amount is one of such decision.
 Therefore, it is decided that certain amendments to be carried out in the GST laws to implement the decisions of the GST Council taken in earlier meeting